-Use the following information to help you install the Windows PowerShell module for the Azure Rights Management service from Azure Information Protection.
-The name of this module is AADRM.
+Use the following information to help you install the Windows PowerShell module for the protection service from Azure Information Protection.
+The name of this module is AIPService, and it replaces the previous version that was named AADRM.

-You can use this PowerShell module to administer the Azure Rights Management service from the command line by using any computer that has an Internet connection and that meets the prerequisites listed in the next section.
-Windows PowerShell for Azure Rights Management supports scripting for automation or might be necessary for advanced configuration scenarios.
-For more information about the administration tasks and configurations that the module supports, see Administering Azure Rights Management by Using Windows PowerShell.
+You can use this PowerShell module to administer the protection service (Azure Rights Management) from the command line by using any Windows computer that has an internet connection and that meets the prerequisites listed in the next section.
+Windows PowerShell for Azure Information Protection supports scripting for automation or might be necessary for advanced configuration scenarios.
+For more information about the administration tasks and configurations that the module supports, see Administering protection from Azure Information Protection by using PowerShell.

-This table lists the prerequisites to install and use the AADRM PowerShell module for the Azure Rights Management service from Azure Information Protection.
+This table lists the prerequisites to install and use the AIPService PowerShell module for the protection service from Azure Information Protection.

 Note: This version of the Microsoft .NET Framework is included with the later operating systems, so you should need to manually install it only if your client operating system is less than Windows 8.0 or your server operating system is less than Windows Server 2012.

-If you installed a version of the AADRM module with the Azure Rights Management Administration Tool, use Programs and Features to uninstall Windows Azure AD Rights Management Administration before you install the latest version of the AADRM module from the PowerShell Gallery.
+If you installed the AADRM module with the Azure Rights Management Administration Tool, use Programs and Features to uninstall Windows Azure AD Rights Management Administration.

-The AADRM module has moved to the PowerShell Gallery and is no longer available from the Microsoft Download Center.
+The AIPService module is on the PowerShell Gallery and is not available from the Microsoft Download Center.

-To install the AADRM module from the PowerShell Gallery
+To install the AIPService module from the PowerShell Gallery

 If you're new to the PowerShell Gallery, see Get Started with the PowerShell Gallery.
 Follow the instructions for the gallery requirements, which include installing the PowerShellGet module and the NuGet provider.

-To see details about the AADRM module on the PowerShell Gallery, visit the AADRM page.
+To see details about the AIPService module on the PowerShell Gallery, visit the AIPService page.

-To install the AADRM module, start a PowerShell session with the Run as Administrator option, and type:
+To install the AIPService module, start a PowerShell session with the Run as Administrator option, and type:

 If you are warned about installing from an untrusted repository, you can press Y to confirm.
 Or, press N and configure the PowerShell Gallery as a trusted repository by using the command

-Set-PSRepository -Name PSGallery -InstallationPolicy Trusted and then rerun the command to install the AADRM module.
+Set-PSRepository -Name PSGallery -InstallationPolicy Trusted and then rerun the command to install the AIPService module.

-If you have a previous version of the AADRM module installed from the Gallery, update it to the latest by typing:
+If you have a previous version of the AIPService module installed from the Gallery, update it to the latest by typing:

 In a Windows PowerShell session, confirm the version of the installed module.
 This check is particularly important if you upgraded from an older version:

-Note: If this command fails, first run Import-Module AADRM.
+If this command fails, first run Import-Module AIPService.